More Lies about the Prophet's role in getting his opponents killed

 Had you believed in glory or kingship?

-You gave the lie to God's religion and the man Ahmad [the Prophet]!
+You lied to God's religion and the man Ahmad [the Prophet]!

 By him, who was your father, evil is the son he produced!